Robby-Blue/Computer-Craft-AutoMiner/README.md

 a **advanced** turtle is required; a normal one doesnt work

 a rednet modem is also required for communication between turtles and gps location

+this is pretty late game and required a lot of gold and stuff to run